CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. I: In the last episode, we described Refactoring as an ongoing effort of improving the code's structure while keeping its observable behavior unchanged.
 We mentioned that refactoring is performed in micro steps and that it takes time and practice to build our refactoring skills.
 1. I: We ended the last episode with some open questions I would like to address in this one.
 Grouchy, can you remind us of the question you've asked?
 1. G: Sure, I said I got a general idea, I just don't understand how micro steps make you go faster?
 It seems to me like a waste of time when you can simply rewrite the module!
 1. I: You are right, micro-steps don’t make you go faster.
-Micro steps make you go safer!
+Micro-steps make you go safer!
 It is the safety that we build into our everyday activities that makes us go faster.
 Wherever the cost of error is high, the only way to make fast progress is to make it safe.
 Look at this guy on the slackline.
 Clearly, the cost of making a mistake is high, would you advise him to run or to take the smallest steps he can?
 1. G: I can see how small steps can help to keep the balance on a rope.
 Though, I still don’t see what this nice story has to do with software.
 1. I: The rationale behind constructing a bigger structural change as a sequence of smaller structural changes is that the smaller the change is, the easier it is to convince, or even to prove, it preserves the observable behavior.
 Thus, in software, small steps are safer since they significantly reduce the risk of introducing new defects.
 Reduced risk results in higher confidence, fewer defects, better predictability.